jungerstein/mundolinguo/Gramatikoj/grammar-list-in-english/verb.md

 1. Subjunctive / Conditional: + -us
 * Participle:
 1. Present: + -ant
+1. Past: + -int
+1. Future: + -ont
-1. Past / Passive: + -at NOTE: passive sentences do not use aux verb; use forms -atas, -atis ... instead.
+1. Passive: + -at NOTE: passive sentences do not use aux verb; use forms -atas, -atis ... instead.
 One can have passive infinites -ati.
+The Esperanto endings -it, -ot are not used.